bvi1994/challenge-home/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Welcome to Brandon Vi's take home project for William Sonoma.
+Welcome to Brandon Vi's take home project for [redacted].
 In order to run this project, we are gonna have to do setup.
 Don't worry, I'll guide you along the way.

 I did my best to try to respect the time limit that my recruiter gave for this project, which is about three hours.
 I was given conflicting information but ultimately, I took the word of my recruiter to respect the time limit.

 Also, I wasn't given mock ups of what the Product UI should look like as well as the Overlay Carousel.
 I tried reaching the recruiter about it but he wasn't able to respond to it.
 Therefore, I had to do my best what the UI looks like.
-I have attached how I received the Take Home prompt under `Front end Engineer-1.docx`.
+I have attached how I received the Take Home prompt under `Front end Engineer-1.docx` (not attached).

 Finally, I had a great time doing this project.
 This gave me a better sense on how the basics of an ecommerence is developed on the front end sign from scratch.
 Hopefully, this application demonstrates somewhat of my coding skills.